Toucaan/toucaan.docs/docs/getting-started.md

 Now you can start **implementing your app's multiple frontends** with Toucaan.

-Go to the next step and [install](./installation.md) a `sass` preprocessor.
+Go to the next step and [set up](./preprocessor) the `sass` preprocessor.

 :::tip
-Recommended to review the [Architecture of Toucaan](core-concepts/architecture).
-The core concepts are important!
+Review the [Architecture of Toucaan](core-concepts/architecture)?
+Read through the core concepts quickly!
 :::

 :::caution